simonvomeyser/simple-web-dev/resources/markdown/use-env-variables-in-laravel-envoy.md

 We are now able to hide away either sensitive or irrelevant information and put it into our `.env` 🎉

-Thanks to [Amit](https://twitter.com/amit_merchant) who wrote [an article](https://www.amitmerchant.com/how-to-use-env-in-laravel-envoy/) about this that led my on the right track, but the solution was not complete for me.
+Thanks to [Amit](https://twitter.com/amit_merchant) who wrote [an article](https://www.amitmerchant.com/how-to-use-env-in-laravel-envoy/) about this that led my on the right track, but the solution was not completely working for me.

 So long!
 Simon